szalai-balazs-david/CoffeeShop/backend/README.md

 Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

-#### Virtual Enviornment

-We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organaized.
-Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies

 Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running: